Last Revised: February 22, 2019

 The company analyzes this information to create anonymous and aggregated reports that are then shared with the business customer.
 Reports prepared for a retail business customer might contain information such as how many people visited the store, the dwell time, which part of the store they visited, and how often they returned.
 This information may be used to reduce wait times at check-out, optimize store layouts, and understand consumer shopping patterns.

 Consent.
-Our Partners and customers are responsible for providing Users with their own privacy notice, and obtaining consent to the collection and use of User Data where applicable.
+The 3rd party data providers that we work with are responsible for providing Users with their own privacy notice, and obtaining consent to the collection and use of User Data where applicable.
 Nikaza requires that customers who implement the Nikaza SDK obtain consent from the users with their own privacy notice.
+We may share the data that is collected with our partners and our partners may or may not use the data for their own marketing purposes.

 Use of Your Personal Data

 General Use.
 Personal Data you submit to us via our website is used either to respond to requests that you make, or to aid us in serving you better.
-We use your Personal Data in the following ways: provide services and Improve the quality of experience when you interact with our Partners.
+We use your Personal Data in the following ways: 1. provide services and Improve the quality of experience when you interact with our Partners.
+2. marketing purposes.

 Compliance with Laws.
 We treat information that we obtain through providing our Services in accordance with all applicable laws and regulations, including the rules and regulations issued by the Federal Communications Commission.

 Third Party Service Providers.
-We may share your Personal Data with third party service providers to provide you with the Services that we offer, to conduct quality assurance testing, and/or to provide other services to the Company.
+We may share your Personal Data with third party service providers to provide you with the Services that we offer, to conduct quality assurance testing, and/or to provide other services to the Company or for marketing purposes.
 These third party service providers are required not to use your Personal Data other than to provide the services requested by Company.

 Partners.
-We may share your Personal Data with our Partners with whom you have had one (1) or more interactions to provide you with an improved quality of experience when you interact with those Partners and for future marketing purposes from those Partners.
+We may share your Personal Data with our Partners, which may or may not include companies with whom you have had one (1) or more interactions, to provide you with an improved quality of experience when you interact with those Partners and for future marketing purposes from those Partners.
+Our partners may or may not use the data for their own marketing purposes.

 Your Choices Regarding Your Information.
 You have several choices regarding the use of information on our Services: